Get Started with GraalVM Native Image

 class.ListDir.java

 : this does all the work.
-It counts the files and summarizes the output.
+It counts the files, summarizes the output, and prints it to the console.

 The application can be built by hand, or by using Maven profiles.
-The Maven build configuration is provided by
+The Maven build configuration is provided in the pom.xml file.

-file.
-Maven Profiles are a great way to have different build configurations within a single pom.xml
+Maven profiles are a great way to have different build configurations within a single pom.xml

 Several profiles will be used in this lab, each of which has a particular purpose: